acesavagejr/PegPM/README.md

 idk if this will work in windows

 # Instalation
+note: PegPM is still in its small stages to expet bugs

 First download the install.sh file and after that open your terminal where you downladed it and type

 `chmod u+x install.sh`